Robson’s simple 3 step study guide is for all students who don’t like to study but want to achieve higher grades.

 Final Words – Live by The Golden Rule – If you understand the topic of study, help others in your class who are struggling and in turn, you will benefit and “remember 95% of what we teach others” – Edgar Dale.

-I hope you enjoy and benefit from this information.
+I hope you benefit from this information.